Side Squat

 Side Squat Instructions

-- Push off with your right foot and return to the starting position.
+- Drive through your right foot to return to center.

 Side Squat Form & Visual